ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

   expect(textbox).toHaveValue('Hey Mack!')
 })
 ```
+In the example above, the `userEvent.type()` method is used which accepts a DOM node to interact with (`textbox`) and a string to type into that node (`'Hey Mack!').

-Once again, instead of memorizing all these, it is best if you just read the [docs](https://github.com/testing-library/user-event) and figure how the different methods work.
+Once again, instead of memorizing all these, it is best if you just read the [docs](https://github.com/testing-library/user-event) and figure out how the different methods work.

 ### Instructions: